jedick/JMDplots/README.md

 ## Online vignettes

-The vignettes are available at <http://chnosz.net/JMDplots/doc/>.
+The vignettes can be viewed at <http://chnosz.net/JMDplots/doc/>.

 ## Licenses